Shouree/storm-http-framework/doc/index.md

 [downloadbutton:md:/Downloads]

 Storm is a **programming language platform** with a strong focus on **extensibility**.
 Storm itself is mostly a framework for creating languages rather than a complete compiler.
 The framework is designed to make easy to implement languages that can be extended with new syntax and semantics.
-Of course, Storm comes bundled with a few languages (mainly [Basic Storm](md:/Language_Reference/Basic_Storm)), but these are separate from the core and could be implemented as libraries in the future.
+Of course, Storm comes bundled with a few languages (most importantly [Basic Storm](md:/Language_Reference/Basic_Storm)), but these are separate from the core and could be implemented as libraries in the future.
 Since these languages are implemented in Storm, they allow users to create their own **syntax extensions** as separate libraries.
 Furthermore, Storm allows languages to **interact** with each other freely and mostly seamlessly.

 Aside from extensibility, Storm is implemented as an **interactive compiler**.
 This means that Storm is designed to be executed in the background while programs are being developed.
 As the compiler is